pietrop/autoEdit_2_user_manual/README.md

 If first time using the tool [download the latest release](https://github.com/OpenNewsLabs/autoEdit_2/releases) and [setup the STT API system first](/setup-stt-apis.md).

+If you don't have experience editing audio/video interviews or would like a refresher on the most effective process, you might want to check out this other gitbook ["How to tell compelling stories out of video interviews"](https://pietropassarelli.gitbooks.io/how-to-tell-compelling-stories-out-of-video-inter/content/).

 ---
 <!--Donation notice -->